andreafinlay/aesthetic-terminal-config/README.md

 #### Fish

-By default, `~/.config/fish/` will should have been created.
+By default, `~/.config/fish/` should have been created.
 If not, create it.

 ##### OMF setup